 - more severe probation conditions.

-- driving under the influence, per Vehicle Code 23152 VC, or
+- driving under the influence per Vehicle Code 23152 VC, or

-- DUI causing injury, per Vehicle Code 23153.
+- DUI causing injury per Vehicle Code 23153.

-- while “under the influence” of alcohol or with a BAC of .08 or higher.4
+- with a BAC of .08 or higher.4

-- drives under the influence, and
+- drive under the influence, and

-- causes bodily injury to another person as a result.6
+- injure another person as a result.6

 - alcohol,